zalando/postgres-operator/docs/user.md

 ## Increase volume size

-Postgres operator supports statefulset volume resize if you're using the operator on top of AWS.
+Postgres operator supports statefulset volume resize without doing a rolling update.
 For that you need to change the size field of the volume description in the cluster manifest and apply the change:

 ```yaml
 spec: